olavim/hy-forum/documentation/user-stories.md

 - [x] As a user, I can create new threads with a given title.
 - [x] As a user, I can edit the title of threads I have created.
 - [x] As a moderator, I can edit and delete messages of other users.
-- [ ] As a moderator, I can edit the title of, and delete threads created by any user.
+- [x] As a moderator, I can edit the title of, and delete threads created by any user.
 - [x] As a moderator, I can create new topics with a given title.
-- [ ] As a moderator, I can edit the title of, and delete existing topics.
+- [x] As a moderator, I can edit the title and description of, and delete existing topics.
 - [x] As an administrator, I can create new groups whose members will gain privileges according to said group's configuration.
 - [x] As an administrator, I can make a user a part of an existing group.